Skip to main content

 Traffic Study

 The traffic study provides information regarding the impact that the project will have on the surrounding neighborhood.
 It outlines the number of pedestrian foot traffic that currently access the area as well as the increase due to the project.
-It makes recommendations regarding traffic signal, pre and post arena events and the ways to address the added traffic.
+It makes recommendations regarding traffic signals, pre and post arena events and the ways to address the added traffic.
 In addition, it addresses the future growth and the needs for any additional infrastructure and how the vehicles will travel in and out of the parking structures as well as Uber/Lyft locations as well as limousines and other alternative modes of transportation.
-Traffic study will be resubmitted to the County for final approval on or before the end of February 2022 based upon the County comments from initial submission.
+Traffic study will be resubmitted to the County for final approval.

 FAA and Crane Approvals